 Take care of your possessions

-Things might be a bit quieter out and about at the moment, but there are still things you can do to keep yourself and your possessions as safe as possible.
+There are a number of things you can do to keep yourself and your possessions as safe as possible.

 - Most of us are guilty of it, but try not to walk and scroll on your phone.
 Staring at the screen means you’re not concentrating on your surroundings – where you’re going, oncoming traffic and who’s around you.
 Also having your phone on display makes it easier for it to be swiped from your hands.

-- Don’t leave your laptop, phone and bag unattended when you’re out and about – sounds obvious.
-But it’s easy to think things are safe when we nip to the bathroom in a coffee shop or the library.
+- Don’t leave your laptop, phone and bag unattended when you’re out and about – it’s easy to think things are safe when we nip to the bathroom in a coffee shop or the library.

 Stay Safe online